clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 #### Analytics and KPIs

-This section defines thresholds used to flag potential issues on the dashboard.
+Defines thresholds used to flag potential issues on the dashboard.

 These values do not affect chatbot behaviour directly.
 They are used only to highlight conditions that may require attention.